SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 which calls a function called `init` in your contract just after it's deployed.
 This can be used in addition to a constructor, or in place of one (particularly if you are deploying an upgradeable contract, as upgradeable contracts may not use constructors).
 If you intend to use `deployAndInit` then make sure that your contract does have a function called `init`.

 The original solidity files were obtained by firstly adding the npm package `@axelar-network/axelar-gmp-sdk-solidity` and importing `@axelar-network/axelar-gmp-sdk-solidity/contracts/deploy/Create3Deployer.sol` in `contracts/Imports.sol`.
-Hardhat then compiles it and places the artifacts in `artifacts` directory. `Create3Deployer.json` was then copied to `artifacts-saved/@axelar-network/axelar-gmp-sdk-solidity/contracts/deploy/Create3Deployer.sol/` directory for preservation.
+Hardhat then compiles it and places the artifacts in `artifacts` directory. `Create3Deployer.json` was then copied to `artifacts-saved/@axelar-network/axelar-gmp-sdk-solidity/contracts/deploy/Create3Deployer.sol/` directory for preservation of the bytecode.

 Gas used for the deployment is 651,262 (or a little more for some blockchains), so gas limit in this deployment transaction has been set to 900,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.09 of native currency at the signer's address before factory deployment.